Cinque Terre visiting all 5 towns

 Where to stay in Cinque Terre

-I’m not sure it would really matter where you stayed, all the Cinque Terre towns are beautiful.
+I’m not sure it would matter where you stayed, all five Cinque Terre towns are beautiful.
 We were happy with our choice to stay in Corniglia.
 We liked that it was harder to access because it meant it was a lot quieter than the other towns.
 After visiting all the towns, our second choice would be Vernazza as it also had a more relaxed feel.

 View from window in our AirBnB in Corniglia on Italy's Cinque Terre